aAtilgan/War-Of-Domination/README.md

 # War of Domination
 War of Domination is for CS 319 Project

-Group Members:  1-Akant Atılgan 2-Unas Sikandar Butt 3-Teymur Bakhishli 4-Kazım Ayberk Tecimer
+Group Members:  1-Akant Atılgan 2-Unas Sikandar Butt  3-Kazım Ayberk Tecimer

 # Description of the Project